2005–06 Heart of Midlothian F.C. season

-The 2005–06 season was the 109th season of competitive football by Heart of Midlothian, and their 23rd consecutive season in the top level of Scottish football, competing in the Scottish Premier League.
+The 2005–06 season was the 125th season of competitive football by Heart of Midlothian, and their 23rd consecutive season in the top level of Scottish football, competing in the Scottish Premier League.
 Hearts also competed in the Scottish Cup and Scottish League Cup.

 Season Overview

-Romanov said that his ultimate aim is for Hearts to win the Champions League.
+Following his takeover of the club, Vladimir Romanov stated that his ultimate aim is for Hearts to win the Champions League.
 His early actions included bringing in former Rugby Union chief Phil Anderton as CEO on 3 March 2005.
 On 9 May 2005, manager John Robertson resigned, a move which was greeted with much dismay among supporters because Robertson had been a great player for Hearts.
 Former Ipswich Town and Derby County manager George Burley was hired on 30 June 2005 to replace him.

 As the season began, the combination of Romanov's financial backing and the appointment of Burley led many Hearts fans to believe that they could win the SPL championship in 2005–06.
 Signings such as Edgaras Jankauskas, Rudi Skácel and Takis Fyssas, allied to existing players Andy Webster, Steven Pressley, Craig Gordon, and Paul Hartley meant that Hearts built a team which made an outstanding start to the season.
 Hearts won their first eight SPL games, including a 1–0 win over reigning champions Rangers.

 After leading the Jambos through ten undefeated SPL appearances, and guiding them to the top of the league table, Hearts and Burley parted ways on 22 October 2005, just hours before their Premier League match with Dunfermline Athletic.
 A club statement after the game declared that the departure of Burley had been mutually agreed and that there were "irreconcilable differences" between Burley and the Hearts board.
 Throughout his short spell in charge rumours had persisted that the relationship between Burley and Romanov was uneasy.
 It had also been reported that Romanov had signed players without Burley's consent.

 John McGlynn was put in temporary charge of the team following Burley's abrupt departure.
 Chief executive Phil Anderton was dismissed on 31 October 2005.
 The chairman, George Foulkes resigned in protest at Anderton's dismissal.
 Romanov's son, Roman Romanov, was appointed as chairman and acting chief executive.